It is the first Sunday of Advent. Today’s Bach cantata is “Nun komm, der Heiden Heiland” (Now come, Savior of the heathens):

 Today’s Gospel reading is Matthew 24:36-44:

 The Day and Hour Unknown

-The text of today’s cantata is available here and contains these words for our new church year:
+The text of today’s piece is available here.
+It contains these words:

 . . . .

 what You have prepared for us;

 the darkness does not confuse us

 [Cross-posted at The Jury Talks Back.]